Apothecary

 What element is Cloves associated with?

-Cloves is associated with the Fire element and the sign of Aries, Scorpio, and resonates with the Root, Crown chakras.
+Cloves is associated with the Fire element, the signs of Aries and Scorpio, and resonates with the Root and Crown chakras.

 What planet rules Cloves?